zivong/jekyll-theme-hamilton/README.md

 ## MathJax

 You can enable MathJax on each post or page, just set `math: true` on that page.

+## TOC

+If you want to show the Table of Contents of a post or page on the left sidebar, just set `toc: true` on that page.

 ## Customization